Strippit FC750 & FC750/2

 Because of these Problems, We have Developed our own "Sensor Retrofit Kit" to replace these Unreliable Sensors, and it should be Installed at this Time.

-9 -- I Replace the 2 16-Tooth Chain-Sprockets on the Shaft with 14-Tooth Sprockets.
-This reduces the Turret-Rotational Speed 12% which you will Not Even Notice.
+9 -- I Replace the 2 16-Tooth Chain-Sprockets on Shaft with 14-Tooth Sprockets.
+This reduces Turret-Rotational Speed 12% which you will Not Even Notice.
+This makes a Major Improvement on Turret Positioning Accuracy, and Wear & Tear on Drive System.

 I Stock Special Hi-Wattage Type Valves which are More Consistent that Your Original Valves, which will Improve Positioning Accuracy and Reliability.

-12 -- Add a 1/2" Air-Filter above the 2 Mac Valves, and Plumb this Filtered Air-Supply through the Regulators to the 2 Valves.
-This keeps bits of Dirt, Rust, and Water from causing Valves to Stick and becoming Inconsistent.
+12 -- Add a 1/2" Air-Filter above 2 Mac Valves, and Plumb this Filtered Air-Supply through Regulators to the 2 Valves.
+This keeps bits of Dirt, Rust, and Water from causing Valves to Stick and become Inconsistent.
 And Keeps Water Out of

 Clutch / Brake Unit so it does Not Rust and Lock-Up.